Next Stage Youth

 Come You Giants Bursary

 In May 2012, Next Stage Theatre Company announced the creation of the Come You Giants (CYG) bursary open to all members of Next Stage Youth who have been in the company for at least 2 years.
 The £1000 grant has been set up specifically to help young and talented actors who wish to pursue further training in performing arts.
+Click here for an article on the ways in which this bursary has been used by recipients since 2015.

 Applications are open from 1 to 31 May of each year.
 An article on the application process is available here.